FAQs: Frequently Asked Questions

 The amount of the water bill varies depending upon water usage.
 The water meter is read monthly and the water charge is $5.50 for every 1,000 gallons that has registered on the meter.
 The sewer charge is $53.97 per month and the storm charge is $9.18 per month for residential customers.

-Business license renewal notices are mailed to business owners at the end of November each year.
+Business license renewal notices are mailed to business owners in mid-to-late December each year.
 You have until January 1 to renew, along with a grace period through January 31.
 If the renewal is not received by January 31, a late fee of $25 will be applied on February 1.

 Complaints regarding sidewalk defects should be directed to the Public Works Management division at 503-674-3300.
 City staff will then initiate a compliance action and require the adjoining property owner to correct the defect.